 - Rub each side with the olive oil to coat.
-Combine the salt, pepper, and onion powder in a small bowl.
+Combine the salt, pepper, and white pepper in a small bowl.
 Rub both sides of each steak with the rub mixture.

 - Preheat oven to 375 degrees.
 Preheat a heavy, oven-safe skillet over high heat until it is smoking hot.
 Sear steaks in the hot pan for 2-3 minutes per side.
 If the steak has a side of fat, turn the steak onto its side and render the fat by searing it for 2-3 minutes as well.

 - Slide the skillet with the seared steaks in it into the oven to finish cooking.
 Remove the steaks from the oven 5 degrees before the desired level of doneness is achieved, or 130 degrees F for medium rare.

 - While the steaks are cooking, use a fork to combine the butter with garlic in a small bowl.